Sexual predator returns to North Port

-NORTH PORT — Sexual predator Tim Rice has returned to North Port after being jailed in Texas.
+Sexual predator Tim Rice — a registered sex offender who was arrested after parents complained he was playing with children at an Englewood pool — has returned to the area after being jailed in Texas.

 He had a $350,000 bond that he posted from the jail in Punta Gorda.

-Rice is facing numerous sexual predator charges stemming from incidents at Englewood area swimming pools last year.
+Rice is facing numerous sexual predator charges stemming from incidents Englewood's public swimming pool at Ann & Chuck Dever Park on San Casa Drive.
 Accusations of him conducting similar behavior at North Port pools also surfaced.

-From the Englewood situation, his charges include three counts of lewd and lascivious conduct, and two counts of lewd lascivious molestation on a victim under 12.

 Rice registered with Sarasota County Sheriff's Office officials who, in turn, notified North Port police.